hanabi/hanabi.github.io/Reference.md

 ### Team Distribution Principle

 * In general, it is better for useful cards to be distributed **evenly** throughout the team.
 This is especially important in 5-player games.
-* Thus, if one of your teammates has 3 out of 4 cards clued, it may be better for THEM to be the one giving the clues, and you to be the one discarding - even if their chop is known trash.
+* Thus, if one of your teammates has 3 out of 4 cards clued, it may be better for **them** to be the one giving the clues, and you to be the one discarding - even if their chop is known trash.
 * There are multiple reasons for this.
 First, you don't want them to get a *Locked Hand*, which is generally bad.
 Second, if they continue to draw playable cards, the game may end before they get a chance to play them all.

 ### End-Game Threshold (End Game)